 CDF presented a series of workshops and discussions in Spring 2006 to explore the role of Dramaturgy in Dance.

 Dancemakers are increasingly collaborating with dramaturgs to create new work.
-Yet the practice of dramaturgy is multi-faceted.
-This series explored the concept of dramaturgy through workshops and discussions, asking what the role of dramaturgy means to artists working in theater and dance today.
-By programming this discussion series, we hoped to come away with a broader understanding of the ways in which dramaturgy can beneﬁt the ﬁeld of dance.
+A dramaturg is an artistic collaborator who brings historical, cultural, theoretical or practical perspective to the creative process.
+This series explored the concept of dramaturgy in dance and asked, through workshops and discussions, what the role of dramaturgy means to artists working in theater and dance today.